MIRY84/Readme-generator/starter/ExampleReadme.md

 * [Questions](#questions)
 ​
 ## Description:
-it is about an app that dinamically create a Readme through users'prompts
+It is an app which helps you create a professional Readme through node.js
 ## Installation
-You will need to install npm package with enquirer and you should have already vs code
+You will need vs code, install npm and node,js/ enquirer
 ## Usage
-You use it for professional readme through a backend app
+you use it with command line node index.js
 ## License
+MIT
 ## Contributors
-N/A
+n/a

 ## Tests
 https://github.com/